What to Do If You've Been Fired for Whistleblowing

 You can find more information about whistleblower protections from FindLaw.
 At FindLaw, we've compiled additional resources for you to understand if you are protected by whistleblower laws and what options you have to take your case to court.
 Click on the links below to learn more.

 - How to Report an Employer to the Department of Labor

-Get Legal Help if You've Been Fired for Whistleblowing > > If you have been fired for whistleblowing, it might be a good idea to speak with an employment lawyer who can advise you > on a wrongful termination claim.
-A knowledgeable employment lawyer, especially one who specializes in whistleblower > cases, can help you recover lost wages, back pay, and litigation costs, among other things. > > You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help
+Get Legal Help if You've Been Fired for Whistleblowing

+If you have been fired for whistleblowing, you can speak with an employment lawyer who will advise you on a wrongful termination claim.
+A knowledgeable employment lawyer, especially one who specializes in whistleblower cases, can help you recover lost wages, back pay, benefits, and litigation costs.

+You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help